petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-developer-setup/liferay-workspace.md

    blade server init
    ```

-   This downloads and builds dependencies for running Liferay, including the Liferay server.
+   This downloads and builds dependencies for running Liferay, including the Liferay Tomcat server.

    If you don't have Blade installed, run the correct `gradlew` command for your OS: